cavvia/forgetsy/README.md

 Usage
 -----

 Take, for example, a social network in which users can follow each other.
 You want to track trending users.
-You construct a one week delta, to capture the dynamics of your follows data over one week periods:
+You construct a one week delta, to capture trends in your follows data over one week periods:

     follows_delta = Hipster::Delta.new('user_follows', t=1.week)